KetnerLake/Squideroo/README.md

-# StogieAwesome
+# Squideroo
-AI-powered cigar recommendations.
+Template for JavaScript projects.